ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 </details>

 In the constructor of Robot Container, add instances of your new commands as options of the auto chooser.
+Finaly call `SmartDashboard.putDate(choser)` to send the autos to the dash board.
 <details>
     <summary>
         <a href="Solution/src/main/java/frc/robot/RobotContainer.java#L64">Solution</a>
     </summary>

     autoChooser.addOption("drive 6 inches", translateCommand);
+    autoChooser.addOption("turn 180", turnCommand);
+    SmartDashboard.putData(autoChooser);

 </details>
 Great job finishing your first task!